susanw1/zscript/docs/Zcode.md

 	`&` separated commands must be executed in a way that appears atomic to the rest of the system, this means that no other command may be executed between two `&` separated commands (unless it would have no effect on them, such as by using other resources, which have not been, and will not be, used in this command sequence).
-	This also means that any commands received over any channel (including execution space) must be executed as a single unit until a new line or end of packet is reached.
+	This also means that any commands received over any channel (including Script space) must be executed as a single unit until a new line or end of packet is reached.
 	This is to avoid situations where I2C style 'write then read' being two commands are split up.
 	The responses to two commands, separated by a `&`, must be separated by a `&`.